 Reconnect and Adjust Expectations

 In today’s fast-paced, connected world, there is often little personal connection between friends and family members.
 Vacation travel offers an opportunity to reconnect on a different level, and it can be transformative.
-Time spent canoeing or camping on a placid lake which is often better than achieving the next skill level on the latest video game — even for a 14-year-old.
+Time spent canoeing or camping (or glamping) on a placid lake which is often better than achieving the next skill level on the latest video game—even for a 14-year-old.
 And mountain music played by a put-together band in a small-town park can resonate just as emotionally as a sold-out concert in the city.
 It just takes a little imagination, and perhaps a bit of luck, to find the events that become lasting memories.
-Rather than spending a day shopping for souvenirs, why not take the time to walk the beach at sunset, go for a hike to photograph the flowers, or volunteer your time at a community garden or local shelter?
+Rather than spending a day shopping for souvenirs, why not take the time to walk the beach at sunset, go for a hike to photograph the flowers, or volunteer your time at a national park or local shelter?

 Those are the sorts of memories that make travel extraordinary!